hcai-lab-vienna/rrfmgz/README.md

 - [x] make simulation pretty
 - [x] live plot of robot position (in `plot_robot_path.py` under scripts)
 - [ ] maybe integrate real bumper (or load cell) into simulation for testing and calibrating
+- [ ] make system for planning a path with fixed scann positions

 # TODO real robot